BigBomboBlast/myforth/README.md

 There is a basic REPL that will read commands and print the stack as well as how the program is being tokenized.
 That's it, later on i'll make it so that you can read from files.

 You can do conditional branching with if-else statements, and while loops work as well.
+You can now have floats, integers, and characters onto the stack.

 ## TODO

 This is extreme work in progress and these are my plans:

-- Add some kind of type system (to have chars and floats) since you can only push integers onto the stack
 - Make it so that you can read and write to memory
 - Implement some kind of procedures/functions
 - Make string literals work